Professor Nicholas Wilson

 Our work on boosting Venture Capital and Growth Finance for private companies is cited in the Chancellor’s Autumn Statement 2023

 - ESRC Productivity Project: ES/W010259/1 : SME finance, investment and productivity

-I worked with the Department of Business and Trade (formerly BEIS) on the evaluation of the Bounce Back and COVID Business Interruption Loan Schemes and Business Finance Forecasting and Policy Modelling.
-Phase II of this project is funded by the UKRI and the Innovation Caucus.
+I am working with the Department of Business and Trade (formerly BEIS) on the evaluation of the Bounce Back and COVID Business Interruption Loan Schemes; Business Finance Forecasting and Policy Modelling; and policy related work on Venture Capital Finance with HM Treasury.
+Phase II of the DBT project is funded by the UKRI and the Innovation Caucus.
 I am a member of the Expert Peer Review Panel for policy evaluation studies coordinated by the Department of Energy Security and Net Zero (DESNZ).
 I am currently co-investigator on the ESRC project: Understanding how constraints on access to finance and under-investment impact on productivity growth in smaller firms (grant ES/W010259/1) – with a focus on equity finance (venture capital and private equity).

 Recent publications examine: Private equity backed firms performance during crises, and portfolio firm performance post exit; Government loan guarantee schemes; Default and insolvency risk in the Covid Loan Portfolio; Convertible loans and the Future Fund; Mechanical correlation in econometric modelling; Regional disparities in equity finance demand and supply; Credit scoring using machine learning and AI; Venture Capital Investment in the UK: 2011-2023.

 - BA (hons) Applied Economics

 - Phd (Nottingham)